You've got a lot going on.

-My practice includes adults and families from all walks of life.
+My practice includes adults, couples, and families from all walks of life.
 All races, orientations, genders, and approaches to relationships are welcome and celebrated here.
 You are the expert of your own experience and I offer you my respect, empathy, and openness.

 Over the last ten years I have sought additional training in trauma, with particular focus on working with survivors of sexual assault.
 I am trained in EMDR and have years of experience working with LGBTQ issues, chronic illness, and people living with and affected by HIV.